 Sri Lanka introduces pentavalent vaccine with Gavi support

 Sri Lanka scheduled to introduce inactivated polio vaccine (IPV), while HSS support is phased out

 Sri Lanka transitions out of Gavi support

 Gavi provides exceptional support for national introduction of HPV vaccine

 Gavi provides support to Timor-Leste for the introduction of the pentavalent vaccine

-Gavi health strengthening support (HSS) approved to help Timor-Leste rebuild its health infrastructure, vital to increasing immunisation rates among its large population of young people.
+Gavi Health System Strengthening (HSS) support approved to help Timor-Leste rebuild its health infrastructure, vital to increasing immunisation rates among its large population of young people.

 Gavi support for inactivated polio vaccine (IPV)